maniaclab/ci-connect-api/README.md

 This file is used when the the API server starts up to set the properties of the root user.
 It must contain, separated by newlines:

+- The root user's full name, which is typically `Root User`
 - The root user's name, which is typically `root`
 - The root user's email address
 - The root user's phone number